 To Report Litter or Illegal Dumping

-- Report it directly to the State of Tennessee by filling out the State Beautification Online Form or calling toll-free 1-877-8-LITTER (the State will send a letter to the registered owner of the Tennessee vehicle informing them of the negative consequences of their littering actions and providing them with educational materials)
+- You may also report some activities directly to the State of Tennessee by filling out the State Beautification Form or calling toll-free 1-877-8-LITTER (the State may send a letter to the registered owner of the Tennessee vehicle informing them of the negative consequences of their littering actions and providing them with educational materials)

-If you are a member of a business, civic club, church or any other organization (including family), you can "Adopt-A-Road.”
-Adopt-A-Road organizations agree to pick up litter at least twice a year along a section of road in Knox County, and will receive signs marking their adopted road work area.
+If you are a member of a business, civic club, church or other organization (including family), you can "Adopt-A-Road.”
+Adopt-A-Road organizations agree to pick up litter at least twice a year along a section of a Knox County approved road, and will receive signs marking their work area after their second cleanup.
 The County will provide bags, safety vests, gloves, litter pickers and warning signs as requested.
-After you arrange a cleanup, Knox County Solid Waste will pick up the bags along the roadside or groups may take the material directly to a county disposal facility.
+After groups arrange a cleanup, Knox County Solid Waste will pick up the bags along the roadside or groups may take the material directly to a county disposal facility.